apache/phoenix-site/site/source/src/site/markdown/columnencoding.md

 #Storage Formats

-As part of Phoenix 4.10, we have reduced the on disk storage to improve overall performance by implementing the following enhancements:
+As part of Phoenix 4.10, we have reduced the on disk storage size to improve overall performance by implementing the following enhancements:

 * Introduce a layer of indirection between Phoenix column names and the corresponding HBase column qualifiers.
 * Support a new encoding scheme for immutable tables that packs all values into a single cell per column family